mvlbulankin/mvlbulankin/README.md

 ### About Me :

-I'm Python Developer

-- I’m working as Information Technology Support Engineer at Sber.
+- I’m working as Data Engineer at SBER.

-- I have also been doing a professional education program at Yandex Practicum as a backend developer, during which I have been developing web applications.

-- In my free time, I solve problems on Stepik and YandexContest.
-I also watch YouTube channels selfedu, Andrey += Pronin, Yandex Academy.

 ---